 We filled the bookshelf with tons of fiction and non-fiction community helper books.
 Check out my favorites in the Community Helper Booklist post.

-Community Helper Writing Center
+Community Helpers Activities for the Writing Center

-Community Helper Blocks Center
+Community Helpers Activities for the Blocks Center

-I wanted to give students an opportunity to build their own communities.
+I like to give students an opportunity to build their own communities.
 On the wall, I posted some STEM I Can Build Posters to give students a visual of what various community buildings looked like.
 I also put out wooden vehicles, community signs, and sign books.

-Oh and I taped road tape to the floor too!
+To make the signs, just print, laminate, and tape to a block.
+I used Jenga blocks.I taped road tape to the floor too!
 Check out the community my preschoolers created!

 Community Maps

-For small group, students created community maps with paper squares (to represent buildings) and a white crayon (to represent roads).
+For a small group, students created community maps with paper squares (to represent buildings) and a white crayon (to represent roads).

-Community Helper Number Mats
+Community Helpers Activities Number Mats

 Mail Measure